pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### Merger Procedures

-Merger into The Enterprise Trust provides unified administration and coordinated planning.
+Merger into The Dynasty Trust provides unified administration and coordinated planning.
 This section covers when to merge, the merger process, and tax considerations.

 #### When to Merge